Big February River Tay Salmon

 By Jock Monteith 10th December 2019

 I've been 'bleating' on for a long time in this newsletter that some of the best & most accessible salmon fishing on the River Tay is to be found during the month of February and this is nothing new.
 The problem is most of the Tay anglers are asleep or have been brainwashed into inactivity by 'catch stats' nonsense!

 Huge River Tay February Salmon

 This fantastic brute of a 35 pound cock fish was landed in February 2018 on the Garth Pool on the UK's most famous Glendelvine salmon beat by syndicate member Jim Shaw & professional River Tay ghillie Steve McIrvine.
 We don't need to go into Georgina's British record Glendelvine 'beast' as we all play that video between 1am & 5am each night in our heads!
 That absolutely perfect Spring salmon specimen took the Head Ghillie's 'battered' but deadly big cone head Cascade tube fly on the 'harl' as again mentioned in this newsletter on the 29th of January. & as was the value of February salmon fishing on the Tay featured on here on the 27th of November.
-This was the second notable heavyweight salmon the Tay has produced early last season as a spectacular 27 pounder was also caught during the same February week on the middle Tay.
+This was the second notable heavyweight salmon the Tay has produced early that season as a spectacular 27 pounder was also caught during the same February week on the middle Tay.
 I've attached 2 older shots of February 'beasts' (36lbs & 42lbs) from the Tay caught by Tay legend Willie 'the ghillie' Laird in the 70's to show you the 'permanence' of this historic run of heavyweight February Tay salmon.

 Steve McIrvine Professional River Tay Ghillie